-During cooking, the cherry tomatoes explode and caramelize in the olive oil.
+During cooking, the cherry tomatoes explode and caramelize in olive oil.
 This cherry tomato pasta sauce is full of fresh flavors and is a great topping for pasta.
 The dish’s flavor and color immediately identify it as Italian.

 Whether it’s winter or not, you can improve tomatoes by roasting them.
 It makes their taste more concentrated, which makes them taste sweeter.

 Also, cooking tomatoes makes them more nutritious.
 Tomatoes have a powerful antioxidant called lycopene in them.
-Scientific research has found that cooking tomatoes gives you more nutrition.
+Scientific research has found that cooking tomatoes give you more nutrition.
 Tests have shown that when a tomato is cooked, the body can get more lycopene from it than when it is raw.

-Even more nutrients are absorbed when tomatoes are cooked with olive oil, which is why they are better for you than raw tomatoes.
+Even more, nutrients are absorbed when tomatoes are cooked with olive oil, which is why they are better for you than raw tomatoes.